-\Full details of retailer performance on price promotions can be found in our January 2024 report here to low income customers, and exploring the potential to use loyalty card schemes to incentivize the use of funds on healthy foods.
+^{}Full details of retailer performance on price promotions can be found in our January 2024 report here

 Tesco.
 Tesco holds the highest number of leadership positions overall.
 Driven by their healthy sales target and better baskets initiative, Tesco perform strongly on the pricing and availability of healthy basics such as fruit and veg and recently launched a new kid's size plain yogurt multipack.
 They have also consistently been the most economical place to purchase a healthy packed lunch.